WachterJud/qaul.net/README.md

 ![](docs/banner.svg)

-qaul.net is a decentralised networking project, aiming to create easier to use solutions to ad-hoc wireless communication.
-It supports many common desktop operating systems (Linux, Windows, MacOS, BSD, ...), and Android mobile phones.  iOS is a desired target, but isn't yet implemented.
+**qaul** is a decentralised networking project, aiming to create easy to use solutions to ad-hoc wireless communication.
+It supports many common desktop operating systems (Linux, Windows, MacOS, BSD, ...), and Android mobile phones.  iOS support is on the roadmap.

-qaul.net is both a cross-platform end-user application, providing messaging, filesharing, and voice calls, but also a toolkit to create fully decentralised third-party applications.
+qaul.net is both a cross-platform end-user application, implementing messaging, filesharing, and voice calls, but also a library toolkit to create fully decentralised third-party applications.

 In order to be able to run on unpriviledged mobile platforms qaul.net implements decentralised routing protocols and utilities entirely in